Migration: 0.x → 1.x

 - Install the new package set (

--reactor-vue, plus-coreand-agentsif you need them). - Move symbols whose home changed across packages first (see Moved symbols), the bulk find/replace recipe below assumes you've already handled these.
+-reactor-vue, plus-coreand-agentsif you need them). - Update the symbols whose home changed across packages first (see Moved symbols), a plain package-name swap leaves them unresolved.

 FormattingBar→ToolbarandToolbar(composite) →EditorToolbar. - Remove